Everything we know about the OnePlus 6, one of the most anticipated smartphones of 2018

 The OnePlus 6 will be one of the few phones you can buy that still comes with a headphone jack.

-Pei also confirmed to The Verge that the device will have a headphone jack.
+Pei confirmed to The Verge that the device will have a headphone jack.
 The only other recent premium flagship smartphones that come with a headphone jack include the LG G6 and Samsung’s Galaxy S9 and Note 8.

 What about the release date?